-The Spark Program supports employment pathways for disadvantaged people in Logan who are homeless or at risk of homelessness.
+The Spark Program supports employment pathways for people in Logan who are homeless or at risk of homelessness.

-Mainstream employment services are not equipped to meet the needs of many of these people.
+Mainstream employment services are not equipped to meet the needs of many people.
 Through tailored coaching and mentoring, participants are supported to identify and rapidly achieve education and employment related goals.
-Spark is funded by the Department of Housing and Public Works through the Dignity First Fund.

-A second short-term grant from the department's Dignity First COVID-19 fund in May enabled Spark to supply computers, phones and hands-on support to help people learn digital literacy skills to study or apply for work online.
+Spark was funded by the Department of Communities, Housing and Digital Economy in 2020 through the Dignity First Fund.
+A second short-term grant from the department's Dignity First COVID-19 fund in May that year enabled Spark to supply computers, phones and hands-on support to help people learn digital literacy skills to study or apply for work online.